Essential guide to business telephone and mobile numbers UK

 We’d recommend clicking through and comparing our top choices for VoIP providers.
 Each will have different sets of features that will be suited to different operations.
 For example, many small businesses now need video calls as a non-negotiable.

-Different providers will have different plans and features suited to different businesses.
+Different providers have different plans and features suited to different businesses.
 You can jump over to our roundup of the best VoIP providers to help you choose the best one for you.

 Once you’ve chosen your provider, you’ll need to sign up for the service.